 Disability Disclosure and Initial Accommodation Process

 - Complete the Disability Disclosure Form: | ONLINE | PDF (fillable)* (coming soon) | PDF (printable) (coming soon) | WORD (coming soon) |

-- Submit both the form and the documentation via mail, email, or fax to: Andrea Vassar, Director of Disability Services and the Office of Academic Skills, Washington College, 300 Washington Avenue, Chestertown, MD 21620, FAX: 410-778-7884, firstname.lastname@example.org.
+- Submit the disclosure form and a copy of current, supporting documentation (documentation guidelines)either online, email, standard mail, fax, or hand-deliver to: Andrea Vassar, Director of Disability Services and the Office of Academic Skills, Washington College, 300 Washington Avenue, Chestertown, MD 21620, FAX: 410-778-7884, firstname.lastname@example.org.

-During the initial meeting, the Director and student will review the necessary academic needs and accommodations for each course for the semester.
-The result of this meeting will be the “Accommodation Letter to the Professor,” a letter that aids the student and professor in the discussion of her/his academic accommodations.
-Some accommodations, such as audio textbooks or other assistive technologies, could take longer to arrange so the student should request these during the semester before they are needed.
+During the initial meeting, the Director and student will review the documentation and the requested accommodations.
+The result of this meeting will be the “Accommodation Letter to the Professor,” a letter that aids the student and professor in the discussion of her/his accommodations.
+Incoming freshmen, transfer, or continuing students requesting initial accommodations should complete this process before the first day of classes or as soon as possible during the first week of the semester.
+Some accommodations and auxiliary aids, such as audio textbooks or other assistive technologies, could take longer to arrange so the student should request these as soon as possible.